Part 1: Using Your Own CO2 Gas

 Here would be a good place to tell you about CO2 — you need to know the basics to understand what you’ll be doing.

 CO2 isn’t like most compressed gasses.
-Under about 700 lbs of pressure it condenses into a liquid, and the liquid form holds way more CO2 than the gas form.
+When the pressure reaches about 700 lbs it condenses into a liquid, and the liquid form holds way more CO2 than the gas form.
 You want to be working with the liquid form.
 CO2 cylinders are rated by their capacity of liquid by weight.
 A 24-oz paintball tank holds a pound and a half, and a 20-lb cylinder holds, well, 20 lbs.
 You’re not supposed to overfill the tanks, which means weighing them as you fill them.
 I’ve never bothered, and never had a problem.
 The only problem I’ve seen is that it’s hard to get the full weight into a tank.

 Because CO2 is a liquid, you need something called a “siphon tube” in your big tank so the paintball tanks will get filled with liquid sucked from the bottom of the tank.
 Without a siphon tube you’d just end up filling the paintball tank with 700 psi of gas, which isn’t much gas.